 Volunteers read in classrooms at Wasena and Head Start on a weekly basis.
 Reading Seeds distributes books twice a month at Head Start and partners with Congregations in Action’s Pack-A-Snack program to include a new book in each pack two weekends a month.

 With your help, Reading Seeds can continue to give two new, age-appropriate books to 168 infants and children in the Roanoke Valley each month.

 $200 buys books for 66 children.

-Please donate to our online campaign or make checks payable to “UUCR” and indicate “Reading Seeds” on the memo line.
+Please make checks payable to “UUCR” and indicate “Reading Seeds” on the memo line.
 Mail donations to:

 Unitarian Universalist Church of Roanoke